 Horia Faizi Sardarzada is an Afghan woman leader advocating for Afghan girls and women’s rights through academic discussions, media programs, and community development initiatives.

-She is currently working as Head of Department for Gender and Women’s Programs with Afghanistan Economic & Legal Studies Organization (AELSO), an independent think-tank and a grass root organization working for prosperous and peaceful Afghanistan while promoting modern values of a free society.
+She is currently working as Head of Department for Gender and Women’s Programs with Afghanistan Economic & Legal Studies Organization (AELSO), an independent think-tank and a grassroots organization working for a prosperous and peaceful Afghanistan while promoting modern values of a free society.

 Previously, Horia worked as Director-General of women’s economic empowerment and child care at the Ministry of Labor and Social Affairs in Afghanistan.
 She also served as Deputy Program Director of Women’s Economic Empowerment in the national priority program of the World Bank, and as an expert on gender with UN Women at the Office of the Afghan President on UN Affairs, where she provided assistance on carrying out the gender-related issues of the One UN Agenda in Afghanistan.

 Horia served as a board member for the youth’s high council at the White Assembly in Afghanistan, and as a board member of Women’s Initiatives for Sustainable Energy (WISE), where she helped educate young women on energy efficiency and promoted women’s empowerment in the energy sector.
 Horia served as a WEP Asia Global Citizen Fellow for the Ban ki Moon Center for Global Citizens in Vienna-Austria.
 She has also worked with different projects of USAID as a youth program producer and media trainer between 2008-2012.
 Horia holds a Master’s of Arts in Linguistics, as well as a Master’s in Gender and Women’s Studies.

 International human rights lawyer and Legal Advisor at Equality Now